timurgepard/RevolverFFT/README.md

 This is unfinished project called RevolverFFT.

 One needs to add knowledge distallation.
-(Glimps of it was done in 2 model training together SLM in LLM repository)
+(Glimps of it was done in 2 model training together SLM in LLM repository: https://github.com/timurgepard/SLM_in_LLM)

 The main Model is PicoFFT, FeedForward Transofrmer without Self-Attention (due to triangular mask gradients are stored only for 1/2 of matrix)